top of page

 In addition to the specific powers and duties defined for the Board of Trustees, each Trustee is responsible to:

-• Be aware of and adhere to the National Association of Independent Schools (NAIS) Principles of Good Practice (PGP).
+Be aware of act in alignment with the National Association of Independent Schools (NAIS) Principles of Good Practice (PGP).

-• Assume an active role in carrying out the duties of the Board of Trustees as defined by the Trust Deed and By-Laws of the American School of Bombay and associated Board Policy;
+Assume an active role in carrying out the duties of the Board of Trustees as defined by the Trust Deed and By-Laws of the American School of Bombay and by Board policy.

-• Commit adequate time and effort to the duties and powers of a Trustee to render effective and creditable service and attend all meetings of the Board of Trustees;
+Commit adequate time and effort to the duties of a Trustee and attend all meetings of the Board of Trustees.

-• Make impartial decisions, keeping in mind the mission, and the long-term health of the School;
+Make impartial decisions, keeping in mind the mission and , the long-term health of the School, and the Board’s collective responsibilities.

-• Publicly support Board of Trustees decisions, respect Board of Trustees confidentiality and recognize that the Board of Trustees operates as a unit;
+Publicly support Board decisions, respect Board of Trustees confidentiality, and recognize that the Board operates as a unit.

-• Recognize that the management of the educational program and School operations is the responsibility of the Head of School and his/her staff;
+Recognize that the management of the educational program and School operations is the responsibility of the Head of School and his/her staff the School’s administration.

-• Encourage active cooperation by parents, teachers and all organizations concerned with the welfare of the School.
+Encourage constructive engagement by parents, teachers, and all organizations concerned with the welfare of the School.

 Legal Reference